Nerwyn/ha-nunjucks/README.md

 ## What is nunjucks?

 [Nunjucks](https://mozilla.github.io/nunjucks/) is a templating engine for JavaScript that is heavily inspired by jinja2.
 Home Assistant uses jinja2 to process templates in card configurations on the backend, so the syntax of jinja2 and Nunjucks is virtually the same.
-This makes it an excellent alternative for Home Assistant templating for custom cards.
+This makes it an excellent alternative to Home Assistant core jinja2 templating for custom cards.

 While some Home Assistant native cards support templating for certain fields, implementing proper Home Assistant jinja2 template support in custom cards can be difficult.
 Additionally Home Assistant jinja2 templates are processed by the Python backend, and can take several seconds to render.
 Nunjucks templates are processed by the frontend using the frontend [hass](https://developers.home-assistant.io/docs/frontend/data/) object before your custom card's HTML is rendered, making nunjucks templating instanteous and much faster than traditional jinja2 templates.